 Issuers qualifying as small-medium enterprises can set different MTO thresholds (between 25% and 40%) in their articles of association.

-In light of the above, in Italy, the mere de facto control (that is, a situation where a party holds enough voting rights to exercise a so-called dominant influence, for instance by appointing the majority of the directors) through a stake not exceeding the above thresholds does not trigger per se the obligation to launch a takeover bid.
+In light of the foregoing, in Italy, the mere de facto control (that is, a situation where a party holds enough voting rights to exercise a so-called dominant influence, for instance by appointing the majority of the directors) through a stake not exceeding the above thresholds does not trigger per se the obligation to launch a takeover bid.

 The Italian Consolidated Financial Act and the Issuers Regulation provide for specific exemptions from the obligation to launch a takeover bid when the relevant thresholds are triggered.

-For the purpose of calculating whether the MTO thresholds have been exceeded, Italian law also includes derivatives, both physically settled and cash-settled (including, without limitation, swap, repos, futures, put and call options), which grant a long position on the securities, unless certain conditions, provided in the Issuers Regulation, occur.
+For the purpose of calculating whether the MTO thresholds have been exceeded, Italian law also includes derivatives, both physically settled and cash-settled (including, without limitation, swap, repos, futures, put-and-call options), which grant a long position on the securities, unless certain conditions, provided in the Issuers Regulation, occur.